fluxcd/image-reflector-controller/docs/spec/v1beta2/imagepolicies.md

 ### Observed Previous Image

+**Warning:** This field is deprecated in favor of `.status.observedPreviousRef.image` and will be removed in a future release.

 The ImagePolicy reports the previously observed latest image in `.status.observedPreviousImage` for the resource.
 This is used by the ImagePolicy to determine an upgrade path of an ImagePolicy update.
 This field